placer-toolkit/placer-style-guide/README.md

 - Use the same narrow non‐breaking space for the **thousands separator**.
 - Use a comma instead of a full stop for **decimal separators** (although SI allows both).

-Make sure you also use the proper SI units and avoid incorrect forms (e.g., KB for kilobyte instead of **kB**).
+Make sure you also use the proper SI units and avoid incorrect forms (e.g., **kB** for kilobyte instead of KB).

 **Thousands separator:**